Noise Levels in Soho, Manhattan, NY | Find Quiet Neighborhoods With Our Sound Map

 Busy restaurant

-Southern Soho sounds about 40% louder than Western Soho to the human ear, a 4.9 dBA gap.
+To the human ear, noise in western Soho sounds about 16% louder than in central Soho, a 2.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Panynj-holland Tunnel do you need to be?